spencertipping/tau/doc/utf9.md

 `data` is a numeric type, e.g. `cf64`, whose size covers the tensor data itself.
 The first dimension varies last, so `dim` is a radix encoding vector.

-Just as with vectors, the data size and dimensions must line up for the tensor to be valid.
+Just as with vectors, the data size and dimensions must line up for the tensor to be valid: `|data| = ∏dim`.

 ### Signed vs unsigned ints